w3c/AB-public/Vision/README.md

 # Vision for W3C

-W3C is an association where diverse voices from around the world and industries come together to incubate and build consensus for voluntary global standards that make up the Web, serving the Vision for the Web.

 * We put the needs of users first: above authors, publishers, implementers, paying W3C Members, or theoretical purity.
 * This organization believes in diversity